• Work With Us

 Combining this sweet spot with a free one-way makes this award redemption even sweeter!

-Similar to above, if you nest this within an itinerary or add an excursion, your United miles are worth more than what they may seem on the surface.
 For example, you can use miles to go from Costa Rica to Colombia, add a free-one way between Colombia and Peru or Ecuador, and then return to some point within the Central America region.

 With the help of cheap redemption options with Southwest and JetBlue, you can position yourself from the mainland U.S. to Central America easily.
 Even better, Southwest and JetBlue are both flexible currency transfer partners.